 "With Agitation and Propaganda you're responsible for brainwashing in the sense of Marxism.
 That was her task and that wasn't cultural work.
 Agitation and Propaganda, that was the group that was meant to fill people's brains with everything you were supposed to believe in the GDR, with all the ideological tricks.
 And what annoys me about this woman is simply the fact that she doesn't admit to a closeness to the system in the GDR.”

-To be clear, present day Angela Merkel is no Communist leader or dictator, she is the democratically elected head of democratic, capitalist country.
+To be clear, present day Angela Merkel is no Communist leader or dictator, she is the democratically elected head of a democratic, capitalist country.